 First, of course, is the power strip.
 Consider how many devices, thus power plugs, you would need to use – and leave some room for the future (maybe you’re going to buy a new streamer on Black Friday?).

-You might also want to slide other cables through the box – such as your aerial cord, your Ethernet cable, etc’ – so take all these into consideration, and make sure the box is big enough, but also keep in mind the available space under/behind your cabinet/desk.
+You might also want to slide other cables through the box – such as your aerial cord, your Ethernet cable, etc. – so consider all these, and make sure the box is big enough, but also keep in mind the available space under/behind your cabinet/desk.

 Feet Under The Box

-Some of the better cable tidy boxes have small rubber “feet” at the bottom, so the box doesn’t sit directly on the floor.
+Some of the better cable tidy boxes have tiny rubber “feet” at the bottom, so the box doesn’t sit directly on the floor.

-This serves two purposes: it prevents the box from slipping around, and it also offers some protection against water, in case you spill something on the floor.
+This serves two purposes: it prevents the box from slipping around and offers some protection against water, in case you spill something on the floor.

 The basic design of a cable tidy box has two main holes – one for the power strip’s cable, and another for all the other power cables.